 What Happens to My Lehigh Account?

 As a retiree, you retain your Lehigh userid and many of the privileges that go along with it.
-You retain your email account, H: Drive access, unlimited storage on your Google Drive, library services access, LUApps, and VPN access.
+You retain your email account, H: Drive access, storage on your Google Drive, library services access, LUApps, and VPN access.
 You lose access to any departmental I: Drive accounts, Argos, and Banner.
 You also keep your Lehigh ID card and access to buildings such as Taylor Gymnasium, though you may lose swipe access to areas that were related to your former work.

 What Happens to My Email Account?